 This column totals the order value of all products ordered via the corresponding Tracking ID, including VAT.

-Bounties refer to revenue, in the form of fixed advertising fees, which you earn through the mediation of Amazon services such as Prime or Audible.
+Bounties refer to revenue, in the form of fixed commission incomes, which you earn through the mediation of Amazon services such as Prime or Audible.
 To get to the detailed view of your brokered Amazon services within the previously set viewing period, first click on ‘Bounties’ at the top of the page.

 Here, you’ll also find a graphic representation of your income over time, in the form of a bar chart.
 Underneath, you can see in detail which Tracking ID you’ve used to advertise a specific Amazon service, such as Amazon Music Unlimited.